StoutLogic/acf-builder-wiki/Composing-Fields.md

     ->setLocation('page_template', '==', 'default');

 /**
- * About template has specific sections only for the about page.
-It will
+ * About template has a special Team Members sections only for the about page.
- * list all the team members.
-It has an intro section and has a configurable
+ * It will list all the team members.
+It has an intro section and has a
- * background.
+ * configurable background.
  */
 $aboutSections = new FieldsBuilder('about_sections')
 $aboutSections